What appealed to you to join Riscure?

 That is not something you do overnight.
 It takes time.
 I think the first thing is always to understand what your client is struggling with.
 As long as you understand what the challenges on the client side are, then you know how you can help.
 In addition to that, there is a simple goal of responding to a customer request as soon as possible and completing the project in a timely fashion.
 They appreciate that, and that’s how you essentially start building those relationships.
 You are accommodating and facilitating to solve that problem as soon as possible in the best and most professional way.
 And I believe that brings clients back.
 Often that is also what differentiates us from the competition.

 What are some of the latest developments in Mobile Payment Security?

 I think that the industry is changing rapidly.
 While hardware services remain relevant, everything is moving to software.
 Software security is evolving and is important for us.
 I foresee many more biometric solutions in the future, so we will have to develop a new portfolio of services.
 I would personally like to make sure that we have more accreditations for our segment and that Riscure continues talking to the schemes because they enable us to do what we do well.
 Having a very good relationship with the schemes helps us to be there at the early stages and prepare for the next industry developments on time.

 How may your role at Riscure change with new developments?

 One thing I know from experience is there is no company that is perfect.
 But the most important thing is that I love what I do, and I have a great team to achieve a lot of new milestones, and we do it all together.
 I am very lucky in that aspect and would like to see the team grow further.
-I do not foresee myself changing my job anytime soon, rather continue growing within Riscure and taking on more responsibilities.
+I do not foresee myself changing my job anytime soon, but maybe I will continue growing within Riscure and taking on more responsibilities.